-AURI is proud of it’s work with many of Minnesota’s underserved/BIPOC communities.
-The organization’s efforts to support these communities have a significant social, economic and equity impact throughout the state of Minnesota.
+AURI is proud of its work with many of Minnesota’s underserved/BIPOC communities.
+The organization’s efforts to support these communities has a significant social, economic and equity impact throughout the state of Minnesota.
 To learn more about AURI’s work, please read on to see overviews of select projects and clients who fall into this category.

-Project Overview: AURI worked with this client to generate revenue to sustain Gitigaanike into the future producing organically grown produce at affordable rates efforts by utilizing the by-product of the Red Lake Nation Fishery to pursue a fish emulsion product & fish-meal product.
+Project Overview: AURI worked with this client to generate revenue to sustain Gitigaanike into the future, producing organically grown produce at affordable rates by utilizing the by-product of the Red Lake Nation Fishery to pursue a fish emulsion product & fish-meal product.